 We all want to improve as sales professionals and skill development is a lifelong process.
 Here are ten things you can do right now to become a better salesperson and improve your sales performance.

 1. Remove demotivating factors from your life

 Whether it’s toxic people, the 24-hour news cycle, demoralizing Facebook/Twitter posts, or TV addictions, you need to limit anyone or anything that adversely affects your motivation and mental focus.
 Instead, read inspiring books, listen to music, watch videos and invest in relationships that enhance your life positively.
 These things affect your mindset, outlook, attitude and performance.

 You differentiate yourself as a salesperson by getting your prospect to see their business in a new way or when you shed light on a persistent problem.
 Just because they are used to doing things a certain way, does not mean they can’t change.
 Some phrases to help them be open to new solutions like yours are: “Have you thought about it this way?” or “May I suggest you look at this situation from this angle.”
 Once you open the door with one of these phrases, you can showcase an innovative solution.
 This can dramatically increase your credibility with the buyer.

 3. Listen your way through the sale

 You learn nothing new while you’re talking.
 Instead, get the whole story from your prospect by asking great questions and listening to their answers.
 Listen for your buyer’s needs, wants, desires, expectations and intended outcomes.
-Listen for their motives for wanting to buy.
-Listen for the experiences they had with previous vendors and what you should avoid.
+Also, listen for their motives for wanting to buy.
+Finally, listen for the experiences they had with previous vendors and what you should avoid.
 One of the best responses you can give a prospect when they finish speaking is: “Tell me more”.